-Covid: Chancellor announces £1bn fund for hospitality
+Covid: Chancellor announces £1bn fund for businesses

 Meanwhile, the Statutory Sick Pay Rebate scheme is available to any business with fewer than 250 employees.

-The UK's devolved administrations will receive £154m of Barnett funding to cover all three schemes.
+The UK's devolved administrations will receive £154m of Barnett funding to cover all three schemes, with around £80m for Scotland, £50m for Wales and £25m for Northern Ireland.

 - EVERYTHING THAT IS YOURS WAS ONCE HERS: A new home with a dark history